Robot-Specific Blocks#

 Introduction#

-The 123 Playspace Playground features blocks exclusive to the virtual 123 Robot, including blocks for the robot’s Drivetrain, LED, speaker, actions, Eye Sensor, and Gyro Sensor.
+The 123 Robot includes a Drivetrain, LED, speaker, Eye Sensor, and Gyro Sensor.

 All standard VEXcode VR Blocks are available for use in the 123 Playspace Playground.